swyxio/brain/R - Better Questions/startup investing questions.md

 - Is your business built off a temporary need or a moat that deepens over time?
 - How would your customers feel if they could no longer use [insert your product here]?
 - What is the one thing that you do tangibly better than your competitors?

+## investing

+Starting in the 1990s, Tiger required applicants to complete a 450-question test that took over three hours to complete.
+It was designed to assess aptitude alongside desirable character traits including competitiveness, intellectual openness, teamwork, and integrity.
+A former employee recalled one of the test’s questions:

+Is it more important to get on well with your team or to challenge them?
+Would you prefer to be intellectually right but lose money or to be intellectually wrong but save the trade